 I am the developer and maintainer of the “bursts” package for the R statistical computing environment.
 This package implements Jon Kleinberg’s burst detection algorithm, which can be used to detect bursts of activity in streams of temporal data.

 I have done a number of experiments with algorithmically generated text.
 The Coleridge Bot is an algorithmic poetry generator that creates nonsense verse in rhymed meter.
 The Depoeticizer alters a text to make it less poetic—that is, more in line with the expectations created by a statistical language model.
+My most recent project in this vein is A Hundred Visions and Revisions, which that uses a neural language model to rewrite poems to be about different topics while maintaining rhyme and meter.

 Back in 2003, I created Homespring, an absurdist programming language based on the metaphor of data as fish swimming in rivers.
 Since then, a few other enthusiasts of esoteric programming languages have created their own versions.
 I have gathered links related to Homespring here.